 Profile: keeping it simple yet effective

-The profile page doesn’t need to be anything fancy, but contains all necessary features.
+The profile page doesn’t need to be anything fancy but contains all necessary features.
 Because the profile page is mainly about the user, I decided to give a large screen space to display the user’s name and profile picture.
-A list of practical functions isn’t engaging to go through, so I utilized colored icons to distinguish between the various functions.
+I also utilized colored icons to distinguish between the various functions.

 Designing a fresh brand voice

-Shaap is ultimately an app about the user and their leisure, and its visual identity echos exactly that.
+Shaap is ultimately an app about the user and their leisure, and its visual identity echoes exactly that.